Convergence and concentration properties of constant step-size SGD through Markov chains: Iteration and Invariant Distribution Properties

 which we will denote $X \in \Psi_2(K)$. \end{enumerate} \end{definition} \begin{definition} Let $X$ be a real random variable.
 We say that $X$ is sub-exponential if one of the two following conditions holds. \begin{enumerate}[label=\textup(\roman*\textup)] \item There exists $K_1 > 0$ such that

 in which case we write $X \in \widetilde{\Psi}_1(K_1).$ \item There exists $K_2$ such that

-in which case we write $X \in \Psi_1(K_2).$ \end{enumerate} \end{definition} Note that, for a centered variable $X,$ the two characterizations of Definition~\ref{def:subgauss} are equivalent with the same constant $K.$ Analogously, for centered $X,$ we have that $X \in \Psi_1(K)$ entails $X \in \widetilde{\Psi}_1(2eK)$ and $X \in \widetilde{\Psi}_1(K)$ entails $X \in \Psi_1(2eK).$ Namely, the two characterizations of Definition~\ref{def:subexp} imply each other but with worse constants (see~\cite[Section 2]{vershynin2018high} for a proof).
+in which case we write $X \in \Psi_1(K_2).$ \end{enumerate} \end{definition} Note that, for a centered variable $X,$ the first characterization of Definition~\ref{def:subgauss} implies the second one with the same constant $K$ (see the proof of~\cite[Proposition 2.5.2]{vershynin2018high}).
+Analogously, for centered $X,$ we have that $X \in \Psi_1(K)$ entails $X \in \widetilde{\Psi}_1(2eK)$ and $X \in \widetilde{\Psi}_1(K)$ entails $X \in \Psi_1(2eK).$ Namely, the two characterizations of Definition~\ref{def:subexp} imply each other but with worse constants (see~\cite[Proposition 2.7.1]{vershynin2018high}).
 Since the constants in Definition~\ref{def:subexp} degrade by switching between the two properties, we will specify which property is meant in each subsequent statement in order to minimize these degradations.

+We first formulate a sub-Gaussian/sub-exponential concentration assumption on the norms of the gradient errors. \begin{assumption} There exists $\overline{K} < +\infty$ such that one of the following holds\textup: \begin{enumerate}[label=\textup(\alph*\textup)] \item For all $\theta\in \Theta,$ the gradient error satisfies $\|\varepsilon_{\zeta}(\theta)\| \in \widetilde{\Psi}_2(\overline{K}).$ \item For all $\theta\in \Theta,$ the gradient error satisfies $\|\varepsilon_{\zeta}(\theta)\| \in \widetilde{\Psi}_1(\overline{K}).$ \end{enumerate} \end{assumption} The sub-Gaussian concentration condition~\ref{asm:grad_subgauss} is verified, for instance, for logistic regression with Gaussian data.
+The sub-exponential condition~\ref{asm:grad_subexp} is more lenient and holds in the previous case for sub-exponential data or in linear regression with sub-Gaussian data by restricting the parameter $\theta$ to a bounded set.